Principle of maximum entropy: Prior probabilities

 The principle of maximum entropy is often used to obtain prior probability distributions for Bayesian inference.
 Jaynes was a strong advocate of this approach, claiming the maximum entropy distribution represented the least informative distribution.

 A large amount of literature is now dedicated to the elicitation of maximum entropy priors and links with channel coding.

 Posterior probabilities

 Maximum entropy is a sufficient updating rule for radical probabilism.
 Richard Jeffrey's probability kinematics is a special case of maximum entropy inference.
 However, maximum entropy is not a generalisation of all such sufficient updating rules.

 Maximum entropy models

 Alternatively, the principle is often invoked for model specification: in this case the observed data itself is assumed to be the testable information.
 Such models are widely used in natural language processing.
 An example of such a model is logistic regression, which corresponds to the maximum entropy classifier for independent observations.

 The maximum entropy principle has also been applied in economics and resource allocation.
 For example, the Boltzmann fair division model uses the maximum entropy (Boltzmann) distribution to allocate resources or income among individuals, providing a probabilistic approach to distributive justice.

+Exponential families are an important class of probability models than can be derived using the principle of maximum entropy.